-I would also note that in my transcriptions I have transposed pieces to pitches that facilitate an easier comparison with other pieces in the same magam; for example "Fakkaruni" (Example 9) is actually performed by Umm Kulthum in Rast on A-flat, which I have transposed to Rast on C, while "Mihtaar ya naas" (Example 20) is actually performed by Umm Kulthum in Bayati Shuri on B, which I have transposed to Bayati Shuri on D. Magamat and ajnas are intervallically and melodically invariant with respect to pitch transposition, with transpositions most frequently occurring to accommodate the range of the singer; these transpositions are frequently (but not always) accomplished by the retuning of instruments a half or whole step lower or higher, so that the magamat are technically and conceptually in the same location as they would be in their original key.
+pieces in the same maqam; for example "Fakkaruni" (Example 9) is actually performed by Umm Kulthum in Rast on A-flat, which I have transposed to Rast on C, while "Mihtaar ya naas" (Example 20) is actually performed by Umm Kulthum in Bayati Shuri on B, which I have transposed to Bayati Shuri on D. Magamat and ajnas are intervallically and melodically invariant with respect to pitch transposition, with transpositions most frequently occurring to accommodate the range of the singer; these transpositions are frequently (but not always) accomplished by the retuning of instruments a half or whole step lower or higher, so that the magamat are technically and conceptually in the same location as they would be in their original key.
 Hence I felt no compunction in making matters easier for readers by transposing all of the examples of pieces in the same magam to the same key, which in most cases is also the key used in the description of that magam in conventional theoretical sources (Rast on C, Bayati on D, etc.).
 Therefore, when I refer to pitches by note name in making my analyses, those pitches should not be assumed to be absolute, but instead relative to the root tonic of the piece in question.
-On the companion website, www.magamlessons.com/analysis, I have used scale degrees relative to the root tonic of the piece, rather than note names, for consistency and clarity (e.g. "Jins Rast 1," "Jins Hijaz 5," "Jins Jiharkah 8") to refer to the position of each jins within the magam-"1" refers to the root tonic, "5" the fifth scale degree, "8" the octave, and so on.
+(On the companion website, www.maqamlessons.com/analysis, I have used scale degrees relative to the root tonic of the piece, rather than note names, for consistency and clarity (e.g. "Jins Rast 1," "Jins Hijaz 5," "Jins Jiharkah 8") to refer to the position of each jins within the magam-"1" refers to the root tonic, "5" the fifth scale degree, "8" the octave, and so on.)